Five Nights at Freddy's: Common elements

-Gameplay

 The games in the Five Nights at Freddy's series are survival horror.
 Players typically assume the role of a nighttime security guard at an establishment or other location connected to Freddy Fazbear's Pizza, a fictional pizzeria chain.
 The objective is to monitor and survive the movements of homicidal animatronic characters that roam these establishments after hours.
-Players must survive from midnight to 6 a.m. for five shifts—referred to as "nights"— while managing a limited-use resource that, if depleted, leaves them vulnerable.
+Many of the animatronics are possessed by the souls of children murdered by William Afton, the restaurant's co-founder.
+Players must survive from midnight to 6:00 a.m. for five shifts—referred to as "nights"—while managing a limited-use resource that, if depleted, leaves them vulnerable.
 These resources vary by game: for example, limited power in Five Nights at Freddy's, failing systems that require rebooting in Five Nights at Freddy's 3, and control of a friendly animatronic called Glamrock Freddy—who requires hourly recharging—in Security Breach.
 As the nights progress, the animatronics become more aggressive.
 If the player is unable to defend themselves from the animatronics, they are jumpscared and receive a game over.
 If they successfully survive for five nights, they win the game.

 In many entries in the series, players use security cameras to track the animatronics' movements throughout the building.
-(Note: Specifically, in Five Nights at Freddy's, Five Nights at Freddy's 2, Five Nights at Freddy's 3, Ultimate Custom Night, Five Nights at Freddy's: Help Wanted, and Five Nights at Freddy's: Security Breach) Five Nights at Freddy's 2 introduces a music box mechanic, which must be kept wound via the camera feed to prevent the Puppet animatronic from activating.
-In Five Nights at Freddy's 3, the cameras monitor a single animatronic, Springtrap, and include an audio system that can be used to lure him to different areas.
+(Note: Specifically, in Five Nights at Freddy's, Five Nights at Freddy's 2, Five Nights at Freddy's 3, Ultimate Custom Night, Five Nights at Freddy's: Help Wanted, and Five Nights at Freddy's: Security Breach) Five Nights at Freddy's 2 introduces a music box mechanic, which must be kept wound via the camera feed to prevent the Puppet–an animatronic possessed by the other co-founder Henry Emily's daughter, who was Afton's first victim–from activating.
+In Five Nights at Freddy's 3, the cameras monitor a single animatronic containing an undead Afton, Springtrap, and include an audio system that can be used to lure him to different areas.
 Security Breachs camera system is accessed through Gregory's watch.
 Lights are another recurring mechanic, often used to ward off animatronics or alert players to their presence.
 (Note: Specifically, in Five Nights at Freddy's, Five Nights at Freddy's 2, Five Nights at Freddy's 4, Help Wanted, and Security Breach.)
 Doors also appear frequently, allowing players to block away the animatronics in games such as Five Nights at Freddy's, Five Nights at Freddy's 4, and Help Wanted.